rajkumar1425/Rakshak-women-ssafety-app/README.md

 ## 📱 How to Install on Android

 1. Click on the direct download link above.
-2. Download the `app-arm64-v8a-release.apk` file.
+2. Download the `app-release.apk` file.
 3. Tap on the downloaded file and select **Install Anyway** (safe and verified open-source code).
 4. Open the app, set up your emergency contacts, and you are ready to go!